Trail Report CLOSED!

 Night skiing 15 March, 2023

-11:00 am Monday, 6 January 2025:
+11:00 pm, Monday, 2 March 2025:

 We have an overstock of new ski equipment and offer 20% off, and for demo ski equipment 30% off.
 There is a mix of basic touring equipment with fish scale and skins in the grip zone, waxable basic touring, both classic and skate equipment for citizen racers, and miscellaneous back country gear.

 Keep in mind usually your local weather may be warmer with no snow on the ground.
 High Point temperatures at higher elevations average 10 F colder than i.e. New York City, and 5 F colder than the local towns.
-Click on the Rutgers' weather station link above and below to see current temperatures right by the highest point in New Jersey.
+Click on the Rutgers' weather station link above or below to see current temperatures right by the highest point in New Jersey.

 We cannot take reservations for our services in the State park due to limited parking for about 240 cars.
 On busy weekends we can run out of parking by 10 am.
 All our services are "first come first serve" in the ski lodge.
 All credit cards are accepted with the transaction fee of 3.99% charged to the customer.
 The parking lot closest to the lodge is for 80 cars, and parking for handicapped skiers ONLY (i.e. wheelchair) is right outside the lodge.
 You may opt to drop off before going to the overflow parking in the lot by the old ski lodge with room for an additional 160 cars.
 A good idea is to ski during the week, or on Wednesday nights if you dislike weekend crowds.